 In addition, Patrick Tagoe-Turkson is a very active artist who exhibits anywhere in the world, including South Africa, USA, Mexico, South Korea and many more countries.
 Patrick T. Turkson works with performance, installations, mixed media, textile art, photos, book projects and land art.
 He has also received many awards for his art.

 The use of worn, discarded flip-flops, waste, plastics and rubber in stunning and vibrant colors has become a hallmark of Patrick Tagoe-Turkson's art.
 In art, he retells stories, dreams and hopes.
 The objects of the artworks are connected to the viewer in a way that is not entirely recognizable from its original form.
 The objects have undergone a transformation and appear as energy-filled, kaleidoscopic compositions in an overflowing color explosion, that is difficult to stop looking at.

-In art, he examines themes that go across memory, migration, adjustment and social worries.
+In art, he examines themes that go across memory, migration, customization, recovery and social worries.
 He is in art both an environmental activist, a documentarist and a storyteller.
 He constantly challenges our perception of Ghana and Ghana's history and cultural traditions.

 Patrick Tagoe-Turkson is just now in a solo exhibition at the Museo de la Isla de Cozumel, in Yucatan, Mexico.
 The island Cozumel is in between Mexico and Cuba.

 The title of the exhibition is HE VISTO COSAS/ I HAVE SEEN THINGS